picocms/Pico/about.md

 Pico's "Themes" are built using [Twig Templates][Twig].
 Twig is a template engine which provides an easy and powerful way to customize your website.
 You can use small amounts of Twig to add dynamic content to a mostly-static HTML website, or use large amounts of Twig to build in some really incredible features.

-* link to cookbook? docs?
+* link to docs?
+* link to cookbook in the future as well.
+* Twig is so powerful that in many cases you don't even need Plugins ("for most typical tasks")

 And if that's not enough creative power for you, you can check out Pico's Plugin system.